-People thinking of travelling abroad over the next couple of days could find their flights being disruptive as a result of a Europe wide general strike which will begin on Wednesday 14th November 2012.
+People thinking of travelling to Spain including Benidorm over the next couple of days could find their flights being disruptive as a result of a Europe wide general strike which will begin on Wednesday 14th November 2012.

 Unions in Greece, Portugal, Spain and the Canary Islands are backing the European Trade Union Confederation (ETUC) strike action, which is certain to cause misery to thousands of holidaymakers looking to get away from the horrible UK weather.